- Discover your brand promise

 Is your brand focused closer to

-For example, Hershey candy bars are medium quality for a low price compared to Godiva chocolate that is high quality and high price.
+For example, Hershey's candy bars are medium quality for a low price compared to Godiva chocolate, which is high quality and high price.
 Determine where you want to be and do not waiver from that location.

 Develop a Signature

-What is your tag line?
-A tag line pays off for your positioning, such as McDonald’s “You deserve a break today.”
+What is your tagline?
+A tagline pays off for your positioning, such as ours, Everyone Deserves a Mulligan.

 Create a message

-What is your 30-second commercial?
+What is your value proposition?
 Put it on your website, blogs, press releases, and social media sites.

 Develop your media message

 Spend time creating a media marketing plan.
-What are you going to do to communicate your message to your target audience?
+What will you do to communicate your message to your target audience?

 · Press Releases